miketheman/presentations/web_flow/web_flow.md

 !NOTES

-First, your computer needs to translate the domain name you typed into an Internet address.
+First, your computer needs to translate the domain name you typed into an Internet address, also known as an IP address.

 It does this by asking another server to look up the address for you, like you would look up a person in the phone book.
+That server is commonly called a DNS, or Domain Name Services, server.

-Your computer has an address, which can be seen in a Terminal window, by using the `ifconfig` command on Mac OSX, or `ipconfig` on Windows.
+Your computer has an IP address, which can be seen in a Terminal window, by using the `ifconfig` command on Mac OSX, or `ipconfig` on Windows.

 (demonstrate in a terminal window)

-We can actually do a lookup ourselves in the Terminal/Command interface using the `host` command.
+We can actually do a DNS lookup ourselves in the Terminal/Command interface using the `host` command.

+The term `host` is commonly used to describe any computer connected to the Internet, so your desktop or laptop is a host, and the computer that serves the video you are watching is also a host.

 * demonstrate in a terminal window, then advance to next slide